kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## Ship Logs to SAP Cloud Logging

 The Telemetry module supports the convenient shipment of applications and access logs using LogPipeline custom resources.
 For more details, see [Kyma Telemetry Application Logs Documentation](./../../02-logs.md).
 The setup distinguishes application logs and access logs, which can be configured independently.
-To enable log shipment to the SAP Cloud Logging service instance, follow the this procedure:
+To enable log shipment to the SAP Cloud Logging service instance, follow this procedure:

 1. Deploy the LogPipeline for application logs: